eppsmathcodingcamp/eppsmathcodingcamp.github.io/README.md

-# EPPS Math Coding Camp
+# EPPS Math Coding Bootcamp

 This repository contains the main website for the EPPS Math Coding Bootcamp.